 Digital fluoroscopy is a type of X-ray used to examine tissues and deep body structures.
 During the procedure, you will be asked to drink a safe liquid called barium to help your radiologist see the internal organs that play a part in swallowing and digestion, including your esophagus, stomach and intestines.

-A mammogram uses specialized, low-energy X-ray beams to produce clear, detailed digital breast images.
+Our 3D breast imaging machines use low dose radiation to produce clear, detailed digital breast images.
 With your comfort in mind, we use a specially made MammoPad® to provide a soft, warm cushion between your breast and the mammography machine.
 Your mammogram can be scheduled at the same time as your bone density test.

 Magnetic resonance imaging (MRI) is a painless procedure that uses a powerful magnetic field, radio waves and a computer to produce detailed images of your internal organs, ligaments, cartilage, soft tissues and other body structures.

 Nuclear medicine uses a small, safe amount of liquid radiation to show what your organs look like and how they are functioning.
 It can be used to examine your thyroid, brain, bones, lungs, heart, liver and gallbladder as well as to treat hyperthyroidism and pain caused by bone cancer.

 Positron emission tomography (PET) scans are used to pinpoint abnormal cell growth and activity and can diagnose disease in its earliest stages.
 When combined with a CT scan, PET scans can be used to detect heart and brain abnormalities as well as diagnose and stage various forms of cancer by showing the exact location of tumors.

 Ultrasound is a safe, painless procedure that uses high-frequency sound waves and their echoes to create detailed images of soft tissue and other body parts.
 Ultrasound is typically used to examine the kidneys, liver and uterus.